mireaandy/python/bachelors degree/config/userCredentials/readme.md

-Here will be stored the users credentials used for connecting too Google.
+Here will be stored the users credentials used for connecting to Google.